GovTechSG/cstack-quota-monitoring/README.md

 Issues
 ======

 1. The greatest issue at the moment is retrieving applied quota values.
 Some quotas do not have their applied quotas available, hence we have to set the quotas manually.
-To see this issue in detail, see [AWS Service Quota Limitation](AWS-Service-Quota-Limitation_657163136.html).
     1. We are able to place custom quotas in the JSON configuration file, but this may be inefficient to manage in the long run.
     2. Secondly, these custom quotas cannot be used in Grafana (as of versions < 8.x) for alerting.
 Hence, the quotas have to be hard-coded in the query.
 In later versions, templating and using variables in alerts may be possible.
 2. Currently the way that we use to configure the AWS accounts to monitor isn't practical (using two separate arrays of credentials).
 Another way should be considered and implemented in the future.